motua16/Restaurant-Recommendor/README.md

 # Restaurant-Recommendor

 Recommending new Restaurants based on one you liked for Bangalore.
-This application recommends you restaurants based on the similarity in reviews by people.
+This application recommends you restaurants based on the similarity in reviews.
 The dataset used is from Zomato which can be found [here](https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants).

 __Check out the live version of this app [here](https://glacial-bastion-35496.herokuapp.com/).__